 Fame was widely recognised and discussed as essential for any artist hoping to sell their work well.
 As Eric Jan Sluiter summarised, painters were famous and expensive because they were admired by art lovers, and art lovers admired them because they were famous and expensive.
-When it comes fame and fortune, Van Oosterwijck was an international name in her day.
+When it comes fame and fortune, Oosterwijck was an international name in her day.
 Sovereigns across Europe were keen to collect her work and paid considerable sums for her still lives.
-I argue that the reputation she fashioned for herself impacted how contemporaries viewed her, and valued her work.
-While some of Van Oosterwijck's strategies align with advice directed towards ambitious male artists, other choices made by her were gendered.
-This paper focuses on the reputation Van Oosterwijck earned for herself in the seventeenth century, focusing on three key aspects: her reputed skill, religiosity, and diligence.
-With each I will interrogate the extent to which these characteristics mattered, and how they impacted her artistic practice.
+Throughout her life, Oosterwijck made numerous choices that contributed to her cultivating a reputation that favourably impacted how contemporaries viewed her and valued her work.
+While some of her strategies align with advice directed towards ambitious male artists, other choices made by Oosterwijck are gendered.
+This paper examines three elements critical to Oosterwijck's fame: skill, reputation, and her strategic use of time.
+After outlining the opportunities she inherited by virtue of her class, gender, networks and circumstances, this paper will analyse the extent to which Oosterwijck's actions minimised the role of Chance, shaped her reputation, and created opportunities for herself by increasing her fame.